 I haven't tried making this recipe egg free yet, however you can try swapping the eggs for three flax eggs.

-1 flax egg = 1 tbsp ground linseeds + 3 tbsp water
+1 flax egg = 1 tablespoon ground linseeds + 3 tablespoon water

 Why Wholefood Ingredients?